hiiamboris/red-wiki/Red-compile-***-Error:-cannot-access-argument-file:--c.md

-### Red compile *** Error: cannot access argument file:  -c
+### *** Error: cannot access argument file:  -c
-the error messages a few people over the years have seen and posted it appears to be related to not being able to compile any programs with red.
+the error messages a few people over the years have seen and posted about. it appears to affect very few people and is related to not being able to process commandline options. noticeable because you won't be able to -c compile or -e encap your programs.

 please list details of the OS, commandline and how the red executable was obtained maybe there will emerge a common denominator
+* for example: does --help work, see `red/usage.txt` for other commandline options.

 #### OS version:
 #### VM?: